 Intensive outpatient programs are similar to inpatient residential programs.
 However, they do not require individuals to relocate or move out of their home in order to complete the program.
 Intensive outpatient programs are recommended only for those who are capable of maintaining their job or home life but who require extensive resources including detox programs and the monitoring of medical staff or professionals.

 Traditional outpatient rehab programs are extremely beneficial and can be found in most states throughout the US.
 With a traditional outpatient program, individuals may have the ability to obtain a sponsor.
 It is also possible to attend both individual and group counseling sessions with traditional outpatient programs.
 Individual and group counseling sessions can help to confront and face your addiction head-on.

 Once you make the decision to seek help for an addiction, you should familiarize yourself with your options.
 You should also make an honest assessment of the severity of your addiction.
 You may be capable of maintaining your job, your home life, and responsibilities.
 In that case, an outpatient rehab program may be suitable for your needs in terms of eliminating temptations and garnering additional support.

 However, if you are dealing with a serious, severe, and potentially life-threatening addiction, a residential inpatient treatment facility or an intensive outpatient program may be ideal.
 You will be provided with an additional layer of support, monitoring, and guidance.

 Are you in need of addiction help and you are unsure of where to turn?
-Contact Kemah Palms today at [Direct] to get help for addiction regardless of your history with addiction and current circumstances.
+Contact Kemah Palms today today to get help for addiction regardless of your history with addiction and current circumstances.
 With the right rehabilitation program and treatment facility, you can learn to live your life again free from the constraints of drugs and alcohol.